January 30, 2020 | Blog

 This is a reference to the Supreme Court's Wayfair decision allowing states to tax sellers with no physical presence in the state.

 “Small businesses are definitely the ones that are really adversely affected,” said Clark Calhoun, a state and local tax attorney in Atlanta.
 “A bigger business is typically going to have more robust sales-tax software,” he said, as well as “a better sense of where their products are going and will be well over the sales thresholds every single year.”

 Businesses that don't keep up with their sales tax filings can dig themselves a big hole.
 If you don't file sales tax returns, states have forever to assess back taxes, interest and penalties.
 While software helps with the complexity of filing in dozens of states, dealing with dozens of states is a challenge.

-Further reading: Sales Tax Reform: One Year Post Wayfair – Laura Robichaud, Eide Bailly.
+Further reading: A Sales Tax Reform Game Changer: How Wayfair Changed the Sales Tax Reform Landscape – Laura Robichaud, Eide Bailly.

 Cryptocurrency Checkbox Could Aid IRS in Finding Tax Criminals - Wesley Elmore, Tax Notes ($).
 "In the case of the new checkbox, he said, CI could be alerted to an individual who checks 'no' but who is shown in a different data set to have had millions of cryptocurrency transactions last year."

 Don’t Get Ghosted By Your Tax Preparer This Season - Kelly Phillips Erb, Forbes.
 "A ghost preparer is a paid tax preparer who isn't on the IRS' radar because he or she doesn't have a Preparer Tax Identification Number (PTIN).
 And to stay hidden, a ghost preparer will take money from a taxpayer to prepare a tax return but not sign the return which means that, to the IRS, the return appears to be self-prepared."